omarkohl/goatd/README.md

 **WARNING: Right now the project is basically empty and useless.
 Everything you see and read are ideas and plans.**

+**Update Oct.
+2022** Right now [Everdo](https://everdo.net/) fulfills all my needs.
+Cross device and end-to-end encryption are really nice, even if unfortunately it's not open source.
+Therefore, for the time being goatd should be considered dormant, if not dead.

 # Goals

 * Simple to use